Subscribe to our newsletter

 Some choose to set up as Sophrology or Wellbeing Practitioners, working on their own or as part of holistic, multi-disciplinary health clinics.
 Others use their newfound skills as part of their existing toolset in coaching, counselling, or teaching for example.
 And they will, of course, use it as part of their own daily routine to maintain their wellbeing!

 The success of our graduates in their work as Sophrology practitioners is very important to us.
-In addition to individual mentoring provided throughout the course, alumni have access to free group supervision and ‘Business Labs’ to support them in their first year of business.
+In addition to individual mentoring provided throughout the course, alumni have access to free group mentoring after graduating in their first year of business.
+Our annual graduation celebration is an opportunity to reconnect with colleagues.

-All course materials, along with access to a library of books for further reading, are included in the course fee.
-For in-person classes, refreshments are provided and students make their own arrangements for lunch.
-Travel, and accommodation if required, is organised and paid for by students with a range of options to suit all budgets.
+All course materials are included in the course fee.
+Travel, and accommodation if required, for the in-person residential is organised and paid for by students with a range of options to suit all budgets.
 In the Foundations year, students are required to have a number of sessions with a sophrologist for their own development.
 The cost of these sessions is over and above course fees and whilst most benefit is gained from one-to-one sessions, they can also be made up of low-cost and sometimes free group sessions.